Discord Leaks: Document dissemination

 The documents are believed to have been first posted in early March 2023 to a large audience in a Discord server for British-Filipino YouTuber wow_mao.
-They gained wider attention after they were posted two days later on a Minecraft server, in a discussion in which one user cited them in an argument with another.
+They gained wider attention after they were posted two days later on the "Minecraft Earth Map" Discord server, in a discussion in which one user cited them in an argument with another.

 A Bellingcat investigation found that the documents had been posted in a Discord server for the YouTuber Oxide.
 Several sources interviewed by Bellingcat stated that the documents were posted as far back as October 2022, and were posted by a server administrator known as "OG" in a channel about the Russian invasion of Ukraine.
 Speaking to The Washington Post, Oxide—who currently serves in the United States Army in the Pacific Northwest—told the publication that he had banned various users in his own Discord server a year prior, including some for posting a meme video of a black man in a gay porn film, dubbed the "thug shaker".
 The banned users then moved to the Thug Shaker Central server.

 According to The Washington Post, OG regularly brought home documents from an unnamed military base.
 Users of the server formed a bond with OG as he posted the documents, believing him to be a trusted source, with some knowing his full name and state.
 An investigation by The New York Times, following a digital evidence trail, found that OG is likely Jack Teixeira (born 2001), an airman in the 102nd Intelligence Wing of the Massachusetts Air National Guard.
 According to The New York Times, details on the margins of the document photographs match those in Teixeira's childhood home.
 Teixeira was promoted to airman first class in July 2022, and became a cyber transport systems journeyman stationed at Otis Air National Guard Base on Cape Cod.
 On other social media platforms, Teixeira was also known as jackthedripper.
 According to the court documents, a social media user suspected of being Teixeira began releasing classified information on an unspecified social media platform in the form of "paragraphs of text" as early as December 2022.